-Many Malaysians are descending into the darkest place in mind where not many of them can get out from.
+Many Malaysians are descending into the darkest place in the mind where not many can get out from.

 “The worst part of having a mental illness is people expect you to behave as if you don’t.” – Joker, 2019

-By 2020, it is expected that mental illness will be the second biggest mental health problem affecting Malaysians after heart diseases.
+By 2020, it is expected that mental illness will be the second biggest health problem affecting Malaysians after heart disease.

 As the number of people calling BeFrienders KL admitting having suicidal thoughts keep increasing, mental health issue is now a nationwide concern.

 Physical illness limits someone’s productivity in life, while mental illness can lead to untimely death if left untreated.
 But seeking treatment is never an easy option.